Nixes/iotHub/README.md

 This is the eventual replacement for my sensorNet project.

+Companion arduino library is found https://github.com/Nixes/iotHub_lib

 #Features
 - One Language: Javascript all the way down.
 - Cross Platform: Runs on anything with a node implementation
+- Arduino Library: Comes with a companion arduino library to make adding sensors easy
 - Standardised Database: All data stored in a mongoose database, no weird proprietry solutions
 - REST API: Easy to use REST API for both sensors and data queries
 - Built in Web UI: view and control your environment from any device with a browser
-- Event based: Sensors only send data when they have something to show for it, no polling.
+- Event based: Sensors only send data when they have something to show for it, no polling

 #Installation